Kenmare boss pay falls on currency shifts

 Michael Carvill , managing director of Kenmare Resources.
 Photograph: Bryan O’Brien

-The managing director of mining group Kenmare Resources saw his remuneration fall last year by 12.5 per cent to $1.4 million (€1.29 million) as a result of movements in currency markets.
+The managing director of mining group Kenmare Resources saw his remuneration fall last year by 12.5 per cent to $1.4 million (€1.29 million).

+The 5 per cent decline in base salary and pension in the accounts is attributable to a decline in the rate between the euro and the dollar but did not affect Mr Carvill personally as he was paid the same amount in euro as the previous year.

+He did, however, receive a lower cash bonus and a reduced payment under the long-term incentive plan.

-Finance director Tony McCluskey also saw his package fall from $1.09 million to $963,000, again due to currency fluctuations.
+Finance director Tony McCluskey also saw his package fall 12 per cent from $1.09 million to $963,000, with his base pay and pension again unchanged apart from the currency impact showing through in the accounts.

-From its Mozambique mine, Kenmare produces titanium minerals such as Ilmenite and Rutile which are used to produce titanium dioxide pigment.
-This, in turn, is used to manufacture paints, plastics, paper, cosmetics, food additives, ceramics and textiles.
+From its Mozambique mine, Kenmare produces titanium minerals such as Ilmenite and Rutile which are used to make titanium dioxide pigment used to manufacture paints, plastics, paper, cosmetics, food additives, ceramics and textiles.

-In the past year, the company announced and paid its maiden dividend and completed a major refinancing.
-It also completed two of three major capital projects, the third of which is underway.